-For the purpose of generating more ideas systematically, the USIT process has the system of USIT Operators, which were developed by the reorganization/unification of all the TRIZ solution methods (see Fig. 7).
-For details of the operator system and its usage please refer our paper [4] and documents [15].
-Fig. 15 shows the instructions about the USIT Operators and their usage with illustrations.
+Fig. 7 shows the second sub-step of Idea Generation in USIT.
+For the purpose of generating more ideas systematically, the USIT process has the system of USIT Operators, which were developed by the reorganization/ unification of all the TRIZ solution methods.
+For details of the operator system and its usage please refer to our paper [4] and documents [12].
+Fig. 7 shows the instructions about the USIT Operators and their usage with illustrations.

 USIT Operators are more systematized and easier to apply than 40 Inventive Principles, 76 Standard Solutions, etc. in TRIZ.
-However, if you are well familiar already with such TRIZ principles and solutions, you can of course use them at this sub-step in place of the USIT Operators..
+However, if you are well familiar already with such TRIZ principles and solutions, you can of course use them at this sub-step in place of the USIT Operators.